What are the qualities of the Aikido Master, and how can you improve your skills to move towards this goal?

 There are many great Aikido masters who have worked hard at promoting the art, and it is growing in popularity, with new students joining daily.

 Morihei studied nature and the universe, using Aikido as a tool to pass on spiritual principles.
 He was well known as one of the most spiritual people in Japan.
-He would pray, contemplate, and meditate for hours on end, using breathing and water to...
+He would pray, contemplate, and meditate for hours on end to...

 He knew, in great depth, how to tap into the ki energy of the universe and used it to help others.
 His determination to find answers to his questions was almost superhuman.